-All of the flavor and crunch of cornmeal-crusted, fried okra without all the oil from deep frying it.
-Keep reading to find out how I get that crunch coating to stick to the okra with a fraction of the oil.
+Oven-Fried Okra has all of the flavor and crunch of cornmeal-crusted, Southern-fried okra without all the oil from deep frying it.
+I love my “fried sides” but I’m always looking for healthier versions of my faves.
+Keep reading to find out how I get that crunchy coating to stick to the okra with a fraction of the oil.

 I’m all about tradition!
 Fiddler on the Roof is one of my favorite plays which is all about tradition…ya ha deedle deedle bubba bubba deedle dum!
 (If you’re a fan of the play, you will be singing that ditti all day long, now.

 Not all Southern food has to be deep fried to have that sought-after crispy, crunchy cornmeal coating traditionally achieved in a Fry Daddy… do they still make those?

 What’s the secret to oven-fried okra?

 Since I’m always trying to find ways to eat traditionally Southern fried food in healthier methods, I came up with this recipe.
 You can bake it in a cast iron skillet or a sheet pan.
 I coat the okra in beaten egg white, toss in cornmeal and bake it.
 Voila!
 Yummy, crunchy “fried” okra.

 Here’s how to make it

 Beat the egg white in a large bowl with a fork to loosen it up.
 Toss the sliced (or whole baby) okra in the egg white so all the okra is coated.
 Then, sprinkle the cornmeal and salt (salt optional) over the okra and gently toss to coat the okra.

 The cornmeal will cling to the egg white on the okra.
 Pour the okra in a hot cast iron skillet and bake!
 Don’t be tempted to stir more than once.
 The coating may fall off and the okra might break into pieces as well as fail to get a nice browned edge.